taylorSci/BIOL-7210_Genome-assembly/README.md

 # Team 1 Genome Assembly

 Team 1 Genome Assembly repository.
 This repository includes the script genome_assembly which inputs a directory of data (oraginzed in sub-directories includeing pair end reads of the format 1_fq.gz and 2_fq.gz for each isolate) and goes through the entire genome assembly pipeline.

-TO call the pipeline, run genome_assembly.sh
+**```genone_assebmly.sh```**
+DESCRIPTION
+A script to install and run a pipeline which assembles sets of paired-end reads in FASTQ format into  genome assemblies with multiple tools.
+Script can be run with or without tool installation option (for pipeline reuse).
+Preprocesses input reads, provides assembly quality metrics, and attempts to reconcile assemblies into meta-assemblies.
+Developed on Illumina bridge amplification dye sequencing data.
 ##### PREREQUISITES:
 -	git
 -	conda